-> Now, in terms of watering, this Hoya needs only a medium amount.
-Your cue to water is when the topsoil gets at least 80% dry.
+Now, in terms of watering, this Hoya needs only a medium amount.
+Your cue to water is when the topsoil gets completely dry.
 Drench the soil completely and let any excess water seep out of the pot’s holes.

-> It’s better to lean a little more on the dry side rather than chasing the dangers of overwatering.
+It’s better to lean a little more on the dry side rather than chasing the dangers of overwatering.
 This wax plant has a succulent property.
 It means that they’re efficient in utilizing the water that they have.

 Watch out when the plant starts showing droopy leaves.
 It’s possible that your plant is receiving more amount of water than it needs to.
 If it’s coupled with yellowing, then, take that as a red flag.

 This condition could further lead to diseases.
 Pathogens are most active when the soil is always damp.
 Now if you want to avoid this, give your Hoya just the right amount of water.
 If you ever miscalculated, you can always let the soil dry as you wait for the plant to recover from water stress.

 Bright light is something that your Hoya would love.
 But let me remind you that light exposure must be indirect especially if it’s grown outdoors.
 Give it around 30 to 50% partial shade.
 It would help to place it in a greenhouse if you have one.
 Or, you can use nets to serve as barriers against strong light intensities.

 Indoors, this bush hoya will do well.
 If you have an east-facing window, that’s the perfect spot!
 Your plant would love to receive the morning sun.
 Indirect light exposure is possible in this setup.
 Window blinds and curtains are enough to give partial shade when needed.